Antitrust & Foreign Investment Partner, Düsseldorf

 Education and qualifications

-Christoph studied law and economics at the University of Bonn and worked as a trainee lawyer at the Federal Ministry of Economics and Technology as well as at the European Commission.
+Christoph studied law and economics at the University of Bonn and worked as a trainee lawyer at the Federal Ministry for Economic Affairs and Technology as well as at the European Commission.

 Christoph speaks German, English, French and Chinese (Mandarin).